virtualcitySYSTEMS/map-ui/documentation/FEATURE_INFO.md

 ### Markdown Rendering

 Markdown feature info views can render most markdown text, without special flavoring.
 To do so, write Markdown and use the [VcsTemplateEngine](https://github.com/virtualcitySYSTEMS/map-core/blob/main/documentation/vcsTemplate.md) to access feature properties and conditional rendering.
+You can use the `{{#t }}` directive to translate keys known to `app.vueI18n`.